 The time it takes to schedule your interview at the US embassy / consulate depends on the processing time you choose.
 We offer three options:

-Standard Processing: 9 Business Days.
+Standard Processing: 9 days.

-Rush Processing: 7 Business Days.
+Rush Processing: 7 days.

-Super Rush Processing: 5 Business Days.
+Super Rush Processing: 5 days.

 After your interview, your visa will be approved within 5 business days.

 - Passport (valid for at least six months beyond your period of stay in the United States)

 - Passport quality photo in digital format

 - Travel itinerary (if you have already made travel arrangements)